EbrahemMordy/Notes/CS/Databases/3 - Index.md

 # Explanation

 ### How we read data from table

-**Full table scan** Loop over all data in the page and compare the values with some condition **parallel Scan** Use multi threads to read data from the pages
+**Full table scan** Loop over all data in the page and compare the values with some condition

+**parallel Scan** Use multi threads to read data from the pages
 - complex
-- based on ur PC like CPU
+- based on ur PC like CP

 **partitioning** split the data into some parts with some condition valid for all data in this part
 - diff size on each part
 - insert take time to check which part to insert in
-- if you need another condition other than the first condition it will be bad **Index** use index to find the data which we want
+- if you need another condition other than the first condition it will be bad

+**Index** use index to find the data which we want

 ### What is the index